-301 of education, the regional education service agencies, the center 302 for professional development, the principals academy and the 303 state school building authority to carry out the duties assigned 304 to the office.

-(5) In addition to other duties which may be assigned to it by the state board or by statute, the office of education performance audits also shall:

-308 (A) Assure that all statewide assessments of student 309 performance used as annual performance measures are secure 310 as required in section one-a of this article;

-(B) Administer all accountability measures as assigned bythe state board, including, but not limited to, the following:

-(i) Processes for the accreditation of schools and theapproval of school systems; and

-(ii) Recommendations to the state board on appropriate action, including, but not limited to, accreditation and approval action;

-318 (C) Determine, in conjunction with the assessment and accountability processes, what capacity may be needed by schools and school systems to meet the standards established by the state board, and recommend to the state board and the process for improving education council, plans to establish those needed capacities;

-(D) Determine, in conjunction with the assessment and accountability processes, whether statewide system deficiencies exist in the capacity of schools and school systems to meet the standards established by the state board, including the identification of trends and the need for continuing improvements in education, and report those deficiencies and trends to the state board and the process for improving education council;
+- determined by the state board, from staff at the state department of education, the regional education service agencies, the center for professional development, the principals academy and the state school building authority to carry out the duties assigned to the office. - 305 (5) In addition to other duties which may be assigned to it 306 by the state board or by statute, the office of education perfor-307 mance audits also shall: - 308 (A) Assure that all statewide assessments of student 309 performance used as annual performance measures are secure 310 as required in section one-a of this article; - 311 (B) Administer all accountability measures as assigned by 312 the state board, including, but not limited to, the following: - 313 (i) Processes for the accreditation of schools and the 314 approval of school systems; and - 315 (ii) Recommendations to the state board on appropriate 316 action, including, but not limited to, accreditation and approval 317 action: - 318 (C) Determine, in conjunction with the assessment and 319 accountability processes, what capacity may be needed by 320 schools and school systems to meet the standards established by 321 the state board, and recommend to the state board and the 322 process for improving education council, plans to establish 323 those needed capacities; - (D) Determine, in conjunction with the assessment and accountability processes, whether statewide system deficiencies exist in the capacity of schools and school systems to meet the standards established by the state board, including the identification of trends and the need for continuing improvements in

-(E) Determine, in conjunction with the assessment and accountability processes, staff development needs of schools and school systems to meet the standards established by the state board, and make recommendations to the state board, the process for improving education council, the center for professional development, the regional educational service agencies, the higher education policy commission, and the county boards;

-338 (F) Identify, in conjunction with the assessment and 339 accountability processes, exemplary schools and school systems 340 and best practices that improve student, school and school 341 system performance, and make recommendations to the state 342 board and the process for improving education council for 343 recognizing and rewarding exemplary schools and school 344 systems and promoting the use of best practices.
-The state 345 board shall provide information on best practices to county 346 school systems and shall use information identified through the 347 assessment and accountability processes to select schools of 348 excellence; and

-(G) Develop reporting formats, such as check lists, which shall be used by the appropriate administrative personnel in schools and school systems to document compliance with various of the applicable laws, policies and process standards as considered appropriate and approved by the state board, including, but not limited to, the following:

-(i) The use of a policy for the evaluation of all school personnel that meets the requirements of sections twelve and twelve-a, article two, chapter eighteen-a of this code;

-(ii) The participation of students in appropriate physical assessments as determined by the state board, which assessment may not be used as a part of the assessment and accountability system;
+- education, and report those deficiencies and trends to the state board and the process for improving education council; - 331 (E) Determine, in conjunction with the assessment and 332 accountability processes, staff development needs of schools 333 and school systems to meet the standards established by the 334 state board, and make recommendations to the state board, the 335 process for improving education council, the center for profes-336 sional development, the regional educational service agencies, 337 the higher education policy commission, and the county boards; - 338 (F) Identify, in conjunction with the assessment and 339 accountability processes, exemplary schools and school systems 340 and best practices that improve student, school and school 341 system performance, and make recommendations to the state 342 board and the process for improving education council for 343 recognizing and rewarding exemplary schools and school 344 systems and promoting the use of best practices.
+The state 345 board shall provide information on best practices to county 346 school systems and shall use information identified through the 347 assessment and accountability processes to select schools of 348 excellence; and - 349 (G) Develop reporting formats, such as check lists, which 350 shall be used by the appropriate administrative personnel in 351 schools and school systems to document compliance with 352 various of the applicable laws, policies and process standards 353 as considered appropriate and approved by the state board, 354 including, but not limited to, the following: - (i) The use of a policy for the evaluation of all school personnel that meets the requirements of sections twelve and twelve-a, article two, chapter eighteen-a of this code; - 358 (ii) The participation of students in appropriate physical assessments as determined by the state board, which assessment